pheara/pheara.github.io/content/post/user-research-in-new-age-of-computing.md

 References
 ==========

-[BaumerPostuserism2017]: Baumer, Eric P. S., and Jed R. Brubaker.
+[^BaumerPostuserism2017]: Baumer, Eric P. S., and Jed R. Brubaker.
 2017.
 “Post-Userism.”
 In *Proceedings of the 2017 CHI Conference on Human Factors in Computing Systems*, 6291–6303.
 CHI ’17.
 New York, NY, USA: ACM.  doi:[10.1145/3025453.3025740](https://doi.org/10.1145/3025453.3025740).

-[BrownTroubleAutopilotsAssisted2017]: Brown, Barry, and Eric Laurier.
+[^BrownTroubleAutopilotsAssisted2017]: Brown, Barry, and Eric Laurier.
 2017.
 “The Trouble with Autopilots: Assisted and Autonomous Driving on the Social Road.”
 In *Proceedings of the 2017 CHI Conference on Human Factors in Computing Systems*, 416–29.
 CHI ’17.
 New York, NY, USA: ACM.  doi:[10.1145/3025453.3025462](https://doi.org/10.1145/3025453.3025462).

-[BrownleeDesignJobsThat2016]: Brownlee, John.
+[^BrownleeDesignJobsThat2016]: Brownlee, John.
 2016.
 “5 Design Jobs That Won’t Exist In The Future.” *Co.Design*.
 September 1.  <https://www.fastcodesign.com/3063318/5-design-jobs-that-wont-exist-in-the-future>.

-[DoveUXDesignInnovation2017]: Dove, Graham, Kim Halskov, Jodi Forlizzi, and John Zimmerman.
+[^DoveUXDesignInnovation2017]: Dove, Graham, Kim Halskov, Jodi Forlizzi, and John Zimmerman.
 2017.
 “UX Design Innovation: Challenges for Working with Machine Learning As a Design Material.”
 In *Proceedings of the 2017 CHI Conference on Human Factors in Computing Systems*, 278–88.
 CHI ’17.
 New York, NY, USA: ACM.  doi:[10.1145/3025453.3025739](https://doi.org/10.1145/3025453.3025739).

-[Komptonyouwantbuild]: Kompton, Kate.
+[^Komptonyouwantbuild]: Kompton, Kate.
 2017.
 “So You Want to Build a Generator….” *Kate Compton*.
 Accessed December 29.  <http://galaxykate0.tumblr.com/post/139774965871/so-you-want-to-build-a-generator>.

-[NguyenChinamightuse]: Nguyen, Clinton.
+[^NguyenChinamightuse]: Nguyen, Clinton.
 2017.
 “China Might Use Data to Create a Score for Each Citizen Based on How Trustworthy They Are.” *Business Insider Deutschland*.
 Accessed December 29.  <http://www.businessinsider.de/china-social-credit-score-like-black-mirror-2016-10>.

-[PargmanSustainabilityImaginedFuture2017]: Pargman, Daniel, Elina Eriksson, Mattias Höjer, Ulrika Gunnarsson Östling, and Luciane Aguiar Borges.
+[^PargmanSustainabilityImaginedFuture2017]: Pargman, Daniel, Elina Eriksson, Mattias Höjer, Ulrika Gunnarsson Östling, and Luciane Aguiar Borges.
 2017.
 “The (Un)Sustainability of Imagined Future Information Societies.”
 In *Proceedings of the 2017 CHI Conference on Human Factors in Computing Systems*, 773–85.
 CHI ’17.
 New York, NY, USA: ACM.  doi:[10.1145/3025453.3025858](https://doi.org/10.1145/3025453.3025858).

-[RongManagingUncertaintyTime2017]: Rong, Xin, Adam Fourney, Robin N. Brewer, Meredith Ringel Morris, and Paul N. Bennett.
+[^RongManagingUncertaintyTime2017]: Rong, Xin, Adam Fourney, Robin N. Brewer, Meredith Ringel Morris, and Paul N. Bennett.
 2017.
 “Managing Uncertainty in Time Expressions for Virtual Assistants.”
 In *Proceedings of the 2017 CHI Conference on Human Factors in Computing Systems*, 568–79.
 CHI ’17.
 New York, NY, USA: ACM.  doi:[10.1145/3025453.3025674](https://doi.org/10.1145/3025453.3025674).

-[ScottishElevatorVoice]: *Scottish Elevator With Voice Recognition*.
+[^ScottishElevatorVoice]: *Scottish Elevator With Voice Recognition*.
 2017.
 Burnsitown Comedy Show.
 Accessed December 29.  <https://www.youtube.com/watch?v=BOUTfUmI8vs>.

-[ShneidermanGrandchallengesHCI]: Shneiderman, Ben, Catherine Plaisant, Maxine Cohen, Steven Jacobs, Niklas Elmqvist, and Nicholoas Diakopoulos.
+[^ShneidermanGrandchallengesHCI]: Shneiderman, Ben, Catherine Plaisant, Maxine Cohen, Steven Jacobs, Niklas Elmqvist, and Nicholoas Diakopoulos.
 2017.
 “Grand Challenges for HCI Researchers | ACM Interactions.”
 Accessed December 22.  <http://interactions.acm.org/archive/view/september-october-2016/grand-challenges-for-hci-researchers>.

-[vanderHeidenPrimingDriversHandover2017]: van der Heiden, Remo M.A., Shamsi T. Iqbal, and Christian P. Janssen.
+[^vanderHeidenPrimingDriversHandover2017]: van der Heiden, Remo M.A., Shamsi T. Iqbal, and Christian P. Janssen.
 2017.
 “Priming Drivers Before Handover in Semi-Autonomous Cars.”
 In *Proceedings of the 2017 CHI Conference on Human Factors in Computing Systems*, 392–404.
 CHI ’17.
 New York, NY, USA: ACM.  doi:[10.1145/3025453.3025507](https://doi.org/10.1145/3025453.3025507).